 As medicine continues to intersect the world of technology, doctors and patients have more capabilities than ever.
 Healthcare providers can more easily communicate with patients, sharing important images and information in a timely and efficient manner.
 The technological developments of medical devices have revolutionized the world of modern medicine – but it’s not all good.

-As more physicians use telemedicine and digitized medical devices, the likelihood of security risks increases.
+And as more physicians use telemedicine and digitized medical devices, the likelihood of security risks increases.
 Cyberattacks and cloud misconfigurations are on the rise, and while every organization needs to protect its data, it is especially crucial in the medical industry.
 To ensure the protection of information in medical devices, we will discuss just how secure they are – and how you can improve security further.

 Medical Device Security